- Introduction:

 -Isaiah chapter fifty three is the most keen, vivid description of the Jewish Messiah provided in the entire Old Testament.
-It portrays Him as being a servant who suffers for our sins.
-It contains the very basic message of redemption as revealed more fully through New Testament revelation.
+It portrays Him as being a servant who suffers unjustly for our sins in order to make peace between us and God.
+The chapter contains the very basic message of redemption as revealed more fully through New Testament revelation.
 Christians naturally identify this suffering servant figure to be Jesus Christ.
-While the text of Isaiah 53 may seem pretty straightforward to us, most Jews absolutely refuse to see the emphatic implications set forth by a natural reading of the passage being discussed.
-They insist that the suffering servant refers to the Nation of Israel, but the evidence simply does not point in favor of that interpretation.
-Isaiah 53 is clearly a Messianic prophecy that has already been been long fulfilled by Christ Himself.
+While the text of Isaiah 53 may seem fairly straightforward to us, it is not so to our Jewish friends.
+Many absolutely refuse to see the emphatic implications set forth by a natural reading of this passage of Scripture.
+It is generally assumed that the suffering servant refers to Israel, but the evidence simply does not point in favor of that interpretation.
+Isaiah 53 is clearly a messianic prophecy that has already been been long fulfilled by Jesus Christ Himself.

-- It Appears That Virtually All Jewish Rabbis Once Believed That The Suffering Servant Of Isaiah 53 Was Referring To The Coming Of A Promised Messiah.
-In Fact:
+• Virtually All Jewish Rabbis Once Believed That The Suffering Servant Of Isaiah 53 Was Referring To The Coming Of A Promised Messiah:

-- Following Are Examples Of Jewish Sources That Interpret The Suffering Servant Of Isaiah 53 In A Messianic Sense (Taken From Which The Excerpt Above Was Cited):
+• Following Are Examples Of Jewish Sources That Interpret The Suffering Servant Of Isaiah 53 In A Messianic Sense (Taken From The Same Source As The Above Cited Excerpt):

 -"The highly regarded first-century Rabbi Shimon Ben Yochai stated: “The meaning of the words ‘bruised for our iniquities’ [Isaiah 53:5] is, that since the Messiah bears our iniquities, which produce the effect of his being bruised, it follows that whoso will not admit that the Messiah thus suffers for our iniquities, must endure and suffer them for them himself."